BilkentCompGen/BilkentCompGen.github.io/team/_posts/2020-09-01-malavi-sengupta.md

 ### After Alkan Lab

-Malavi is now an Instructor at the [Ashoka University](https://www.ashoka.edu.in/).
+After Alkan Lab, Malavi moved to [Ashoka University](https://www.ashoka.edu.in/) as an Instructor.